Unit 731: Zhongma Fortress

 Unit Tōgō was set into motion in the Zhongma Fortress, a prison and experimentation camp in Beiyinhe, a village 100 km south of Harbin on the South Manchuria Railway.
-The prisoners brought to Zhongma included common criminals, captured bandits, anti-Japanese partisans, as well as political prisoners and people rounded up on trumped up charges by the Kempeitai.
-Prisoners were generally well fed on a diet of rice or wheat, meat, fish, and occasionally even alcohol in order to be in normal health at the beginning of experiments.
+The prisoners brought to Zhongma included common criminals, captured bandits, and anti-Japanese partisans, as well as political prisoners and people rounded up on false charges by the Kempeitai.
+Prisoners were generally well fed on a diet of rice or wheat, meat, fish, and occasionally even alcohol, in order to be in normal health at the beginning of experiments.
 Then, over several days, prisoners were eventually drained of blood and deprived of nutrients and water.
 Their deteriorating health was recorded.
 Some were also vivisected.
 Others were deliberately infected with plague bacteria and other microbes.

-A prison break in the autumn of 1934, which jeopardized the facility's secrecy, and an explosion in 1935 (believed to be sabotage) led Ishii to shut down Zhongma Fortress.
+A prison break in the autumn of 1934, which jeopardized the facility's secrecy, and an explosion in 1935, that was believed to be sabotage, led Ishii to shut down the Zhongma Fortress.
 He then received authorization to move to Pingfang, approximately 24 km south of Harbin, to set up a new, much larger facility.

-Unit 731

-In 1936, Emperor Hirohito issued a decree authorizing the expansion of the unit and its integration into the Kwantung Army as the Epidemic Prevention Department.
-It was divided at that time into the "Ishii Unit" and "Wakamatsu Unit", with a base in Hsinking.
-From August 1940 on, the units were known collectively as the "Epidemic Prevention and Water Purification Department of the Kwantung Army" (関東軍防疫給水部本部) or "Unit 731" (満州第731部隊) for short.

-His younger brother, Prince Mikasa, toured the Unit 731 headquarters in China, and wrote in his memoir that he watched films showing how Chinese prisoners were "made to march on the plains of Manchuria for poison gas experiments on humans."

 Other units

 In addition to the establishment of Unit 731, the decree also called for the creation of an additional biological warfare development unit, called the Kwantung Army Military Horse Epidemic Prevention Workshop (later referred to as Manchuria Unit 100), and a chemical warfare development unit called the Kwantung Army Technical Testing Department (later referred to as Manchuria Unit 516).
 After the Japanese invasion of China in 1937, sister chemical and biological warfare units were founded in major Chinese cities and were referred to as Epidemic Prevention and Water Supply Units.
-Detachments included Unit 1855 in Beijing, Unit Ei 1644 in Nanjing, Unit 8604 in Guangzhou, and later Unit 9420 in Singapore.
+Detachments included Unit 1855 in Beijing, Unit Ei 1644 in Nanjing, Unit 8604 in Guangzhou, and later, Unit 9420 in Singapore, Malaya (present-day Malaysia), Indonesia, the Philippines, Papua New Guinea, Thailand, and Burma.
 All of these units comprised Ishii's network, which, at its height in 1939, oversaw over 10,000 personnel.
-Medical doctors and professors from Japan were attracted to join Unit 731 both by the rare opportunity to conduct human experimentation and the Army's strong financial backing.
+Medical doctors and professors from Japan were enticed to join Unit 731 both by the rare opportunity to conduct human experimentation and the Army's strong financial backing.